AykutErenSahin/App-Store-Scraper-and-Custom-App-Filter/README.md

 ## Overview

-This project is a Python tool for fetching and filtering iOS App Store metadata using the iTunes Search API.
+This project is a Python script for fetching and filtering iOS App Store metadata using the iTunes Search API.
 It allows you to filter app lists based on custom business rules, such as:

 - Developers you've already contacted (tracked via a CSV/Excel file)
 - Apps older than 1 year
-- Apps not updated in the last 180 days
+- Apps not updated in the last 90 days
+- Only contact one app per developer

 The result is a refined list of apps that are more relevant for outreach, partnership, or analysis.